 Tignes is a snow-sure ski resort connected to Val d'Isère through the Espace Killy ski area.
 Although it is known as a party resort, it can also offer families an excellent value for money ski holiday.

 There are several distinct villages that make up the resort of Tignes.
 Tignes le Lac remains the centre of the resort, and is a good base for a family because of the plentiful accommodation and activities on offer.
 There are a number of private childcare companies that provide nannies and equipment rental, and are able to look after babies and older children.
-A new resort - Tignes 1800 - is currently being developed with families in mind, and once complete, it will offer a village-style atmosphere with specially created children's ski areas.
-It will still be connected to the rest of Tignes by the express Boisses cable car.
+A new 'village', Tignes 1800, has been developed with families in mind, offering a village-style atmosphere with specially created children's ski areas.
+It is connected to the rest of Tignes by the express Boisses cable car.
 Have a look at our Maps of Tignes to see how it's all connected.

 In addition to the wonderful skiing, Tignes can offer families plenty of activities, with its swimming pool, climbing wall, trampolines and an outdoor ice rink in the centre of the village.
 Many of the restaurants are family-friendly and there are several independent childcare companies that can help with looking after the kids.

 Taking the family on a ski holiday can be hard work so finding good family-friendly accommodation is essential to making life that little bit easier.
 Many families tend to come here because of Tignes' ski-in/ski-out accommodation which can be a big help at the start and end of each day.
 Most of the accommodation is in self-catering apartments that offer an affordable way for a family to take a ski holiday.
 There is also a small range of chalet rentals, mainly in the pretty village of Les Brévières and in central Tignes Le Lac.
 Each village also has a good selection of hotels if you prefer a full service holiday.